The Green Bay Packers promoted Rich Bisaccia to assistant head coach/special teams coordinator on March 10, 2023.

-Named to his position on Feb.
-8, 2022, by Head Coach Matt LaFleur, Bisaccia (bis-SOTCH-ee-uh) comes to Green Bay after spending the past four seasons with the Oakland/Las Vegas Raiders, serving as the team's assistant head coach/special teams coordinator and then taking over as interim head coach for the final 12 regular-season games in 2021.
-Bisaccia brings 39 years of coaching experience to the Packers, including 20 seasons in the NFL as a special teams coordinator with the Raiders (2018-21), Dallas Cowboys (2013-17), San Diego Chargers (2011-12) and Tampa Bay Buccaneers (2002-10).
-He has led his units to top-10 finishes in Rick Gosselin's special teams rankings eight times during his career (No. 7 in 2002 and 2007, No. 9 in 2008, No. 2 in 2009, No. 6 in 2012, No. 4 in 2013 and 2015, No. 5 in 2017).
+Named special teams coordinator on Feb.
+8, 2022, by Head Coach Matt LaFleur, Bisaccia (bis-SOTCH-ee-uh) was promoted to assistant head coach/special teams coordinator on March 10, 2023.
+He came to Green Bay after spending the previous four seasons with the Oakland/Las Vegas Raiders, serving as the team's assistant head coach/special teams coordinator and then taking over as interim head coach for the final 12 regular-season games in 2021.
+Bisaccia has 41 years of coaching experience, including 22 seasons in the NFL as a special teams coordinator with the Packers (2022-23), Raiders (2018-21), Dallas Cowboys (2013-17), San Diego Chargers (2011-12) and Tampa Bay Buccaneers (2002-10).
+This is the 13th season that he has held the title of associate head coach or assistant head coach in the NFL.
+Bisaccia has led his units to top-10 finishes in Rick Gosselin's special teams rankings eight times during his career (No. 7 in 2002 and 2007, No. 9 in 2008, No. 2 in 2009, No. 6 in 2012, No. 4 in 2013 and 2015, No. 5 in 2017) and has guided his teams to top-10 finishes in kickoff return average 11 times.

-Under Bisaccia's direction in 2020, Carlson set a single-season team record for field-goal percentage by posting a 94.3 mark (33 of 35) on his way to scoring 144 points, tied for No. 1 in the NFL on the season.
-WR Hunter Renfrow ranked No. 2 in the league with an average of 11.5 yards per punt return, while DE Maxx Crosby earned AFC Special Teams Player of the Week honors in the season finale when he blocked two field goals to preserve the win.
+Under Bisaccia's direction in 2020, Carlson set a single-season team record for FG percentage by posting a 94.3 mark (33 of 35) on his way to scoring 144 points, tied for No. 1 in the NFL on the season.
+WR Hunter Renfrow ranked No. 2 in the league with an average of 11.5 yards per punt return, while DE Maxx Crosby earned AFC Special Teams Player of the Week honors in the season finale when he blocked two FGs to preserve the win.
 Crosby's two blocked kicks were tied for the most in a single game by an NFL player since at least 2000 as he joined DT Richard Seymour (2011) as the only Raiders since 2000 to block two kicks in a game.

 Bisaccia tutored Cole in 2019 as he set team rookie records for punting average (46.0), net punting average (39.4) and punts inside the 20 (33, No. 5 in the NFL).
 The Raiders were No. 8 in the NFL in opponent kickoff return average (20.9) after ranking No. 22 in the league in the category in 2018.
 In Bisaccia's first year with the club in 2018, WR Dwayne Harris ranked No. 2 in the league with a 14.1-yard average on punt returns, highlighted by a franchise-record 99-yard TD return vs. Denver in Week 16.

 In 2015, K Dan Bailey tied for the league lead in FG percentage (30 of 32, 93.8 percent) on his way to earning his first career Pro Bowl selection, and in 2014, Bisaccia tutored Louis-Philippe Ladouceur as he became the first long snapper in team history to earn Pro Bowl recognition.
-In Bisaccia's first year with the Cowboys in 2013, Harris ranked No. 2 in the NFL with a 30.6-yard average on kickoff returns and No. 3 with a 12.8-yard average on punt returns, while Bailey connected on 28 of 30 field goals (93.3 pct.) and set a single-season franchise record for the most field goals of 50-plus yards with six.
+In Bisaccia's first year with the Cowboys in 2013, Harris ranked No. 2 in the NFL with a 30.6-yard average on kickoff returns and No. 3 with a 12.8-yard average on punt returns, while Bailey connected on 28 of 30 FGs (93.3 pct.) and set a single-season franchise record for the most field goals of 50-plus yards with six.

 Before joining the Cowboys, Bisaccia spent two seasons with the San Diego Chargers, serving as the special teams coordinator in 2011 before adding assistant head coach to his duties in 2012.
 He guided the team to a No. 10 ranking in net punting average (39.7) in '11 after the Chargers finished last in the league in 2010 (28.7 avg.).
 P Mike Scifres ranked No. 6 in the NFL in punting average (47.5) in 2011, while WR Richard Goodman ranked No. 4 in the league with an average of 27.5 yards per kickoff return, the No. 2 mark in team history.
 In 2012, Scifres set a single-season franchise record for punting average (48.3), checking in at No. 3 in the NFL in the category.